-The JJS Sexual Abuse Division is currently representing students who suffered sexual abuse by USC OB/GYN Dr. George Tyndall, and survivors of sexual abuse by Catholic priests and other clergy.
-We are also investigating the alleged sexual misconduct of UCLA OB/GYN Dr. James Heaps.
+The JJS Sexual Abuse Division represents survivors of sexual abuse in many types of cases.
+Our clients include those abused by Catholic priests and other clergy, as well those whose abusers were enabled by a number of other institutions.
+We are currently investigating the alleged sexual misconduct of both UCLA OBGYN Dr. James Heaps and Columbia OBGYN Dr. Robert Hadden.
 Click below for more information or to contact JJS regarding representation.

 Led by attorney Howard Janet, Esq. the firm’s effective and compassionate experience has helped thousands of survivors against:

 - Abusive Catholic priests and the bishops who protected them

 - Hospitals who did nothing to stop physicians from abusing patients under the guise of providing medical care, like Johns Hopkins’s OB/GYN Nikita Levy and USC’s OB/GYN George Tyndall

 - Universities that covered up their employees’ misconduct, such as Penn State’s handling of child sexual abuse by Assistant Coach Jerry Sandusky

 - Other institutions, like the Boy Scouts of America, that enabled or covered up sexual abuse